Galfodo/SIDdecompiler/README.md

 * Groepaz for the initial gnu Makefile and Visual Studio project dumper script

+* Tony for reporting a bug in the disassembler

 Feedback and bug reports are welcome, either on csdb (https://csdb.dk/release/?id=159804) or stein.pedersen@gmail.com